andrew/ultimate-awesome/README.md

 - [awesome-edge-computing](https://github.com/brandonhimpfen/awesome-edge-computing) - A curated list of awesome resources, tools, frameworks, platforms, and research papers for Edge Computing.
 - [awesome-erlang](https://github.com/brandonhimpfen/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-facebook](https://github.com/brandonhimpfen/awesome-facebook) - A curated list of high-quality tools, libraries, resources, and guides for working with Facebook.
+- [awesome-geoengineering](https://github.com/brandonhimpfen/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.
 - [awesome-github](https://github.com/brandonhimpfen/awesome-github) - A curated list of high-quality tools, resources, libraries, and guides for working with GitHub.
 - [awesome-global-development](https://github.com/brandonhimpfen/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.
 - [awesome-google](https://github.com/brandonhimpfen/awesome-google) - A curated list of high-quality resources, tools, APIs, and services related to Google products and technologies.